theodson/settler/build.md

   - Clone [chef/bento](https://github.com/chef/bento) at same dir level (_directory siblings_) as the settler project.
   - Checkout branch `bento_old_json_templates` - this branch in compatible with the v13 build.
 - `laravel/homestead`
-  - _this deviates from standard settler build_
+  - 💡 _this deviates from standard settler build_
   - Clone [laravel/homestead](https://github.com/laravel/homestead) at same dir level (_directory siblings_) as the settler project.
+- `adhoc provision scripts`
+  - 💡 _this deviates from standard settler build_ - allows for any custom scripts to be packaged in the box
+  - `mkdir settler-provision-scripts` at same dir level (_directory siblings_) as the settler project.

 ```